Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Restrict a Gerrit server by project
 """""""""""""""""""""""""""""""""""

-Starting Tuleap 9.5, each gerrit server must be restricted by project.
+Starting Tuleap 9.5, each gerrit server can be restricted by project.
+This can be handy if you want to segregate gerrit server usage.

 .. figure:: ../images/screenshots/restrict_gerrit.png
    :alt: restrict_gerrit